-- Patients with poor kidney function may be at risk for a rare complication thought to be caused by injections of high doses of gadolinium-based contrast agent.
-Therefore, an assessment of kidney function is performed before using a contrast injection.
+- Patients with poor kidney function may be at risk for a rare complication thought to be caused by injections of high doses of a gadolinium-based contrast agent.
+Therefore, kidney function is assessed before using a contrast injection.
 For more information, please see About MRI Contrast.

 - Very rarely, a patient will have an allergic reaction to the contrast material.
 These reactions are generally very mild and easily controlled with medication.
-If you have an allergic reaction during the exam, a radiologist or paramedic will be available for immediate assistance.
+A radiologist or paramedic will be available for immediate assistance if you have an allergic reaction during the exam.

 - The American College of Radiology notes that available data suggest that it is safe to continue breastfeeding after receiving contrast.
 Please discuss your breastfeeding options with your medical provider.